programminghistorian/jekyll/lessons/qgis-layers.md

 ### Building a Base Map

-Now that your computer is driving with the right directions, it’s time to add some information that makes sense to humans.
+Now that your computer is driving with the right directions, it's time to add some information that makes sense to humans.
 Your project should start with a base map, or a selection of geospatial information that lets your readers recognize real world features on the map.
-For most users this will be comprised of several ‘layers’ of vector and raster data, which can be rearranged, coloured, and labeled in such a way that they make sense to your readers and your project’s objectives.
+For most users this will be comprised of several 'layers' of vector and raster data, which can be rearranged, coloured, and labeled in such a way that they make sense to your readers and your project's objectives.
 A relatively new feature on many GIS programs is the availability of pre-fab base maps, but since this technology is under development for open source platforms like QGIS we will walk through the process of creating our own base map by adding vector and raster layers in this module.
-For those who would like to add pre-fab base maps to QGIS, you can try installing the ‘OpenLayers’ Plugin under Plugins-\>Manage and Install Plugins.
-Select “Get More” on the left.
+For those who would like to add pre-fab base maps to QGIS, you can try installing the 'OpenLayers' Plugin under Plugins-\>Manage and Install Plugins.
+Select "Get More" on the left.
 Click OpenLayers and then click Install plugin.
 Click OK and then click close.
-Once installed, you’ll find OpenLayers in the Plugins Menu.
+Once installed, you'll find OpenLayers in the Plugins Menu.
 Try installing some of the different Google and OpenStreetMaps layers.
 At the time of writing this module, the OpenLayers plugin (v.
 1.1.1) installs but fails to work properly on any Mac using OSX.
 It appears to work more